 The Role of the Mentor:

-- Understand the skills that the mentee is required to learn during the programme and offer support in learning these skills;
+- Understand the skills that the mentee is required to learn during the program and offer support in learning these skills.

-- Encourage and support mentees to complete the programme and its activities;
+- Encourage and support mentees to complete the program and its activities.

-- Hold the mentee accountable for achieving the goals that they set for the programme;
+- Hold the mentee accountable for achieving the goals that they set for the program

 - Suggest an ‘alternate’ mentor(s) for areas where the mentor is unable to add value or expertise.